 Can I register individually?

 Absolutely!
 Teams in all levels are looking for players every year.
 First, you will need to attend an evaluation session so that we can determine the most appropriate tier for you to play in.
-Once you are registered and have attended an evaluation session, your name will be on our free agent list.
-Teams will get together in early October to draft players from the free agent list.
-Once you are drafted, you will be contacted by the team.
+Once you have attended an evaluation session, you can register as a Free Agent and be available to teams to draft for the upcoming season.
+Teams will get together in early October to draft players and once you are drafted, you will be contacted by the team.

 If I sign up individually, am I guaranteed to get on a team?